 - Data export by privileged users

 The use of the ServicePilot architecture and native Machine Learning features also improve the analysis or reduction of supervisory noise.
-ServicePilot has pre-fabricated queries to go faster to get and search for what is needed in each technology to do, for example significant term and anamolies analyses in logs and events.
+ServicePilot has pre-fabricated queries for faster obtention and search for what is needed in each technology, to do for example significant term and anomalies analyzes in logs and events.